eNerGy33/Split_array/README.md

 # Split_array
-Read massive, compute R1, R2б swap and write to file
+Read massive, compute R1 and R2, swap and write to file